 Derived grades are only available for external assessments.
-If you cannot sit your external assessment due to medical or trauma-related reasons, you need to contact the Principal's Nominee immediately.
-They will give you the appropriate form which must be completed by a medical professional or a counsellor/ psychologist or similar.
+If aakonga cannot sit their external assessment due to medical or trauma-related reasons, they need to contact the Principal's Nominee immediately.
+The Principal's Nominee will give you the appropriate form which must be completed by a medical professional or a counsellor/ psychologist or similar.
 You must see one of these professionals as soon as possible, as a delay may compromise your chance of your application being successful.